Descanonge/neba/docs/source/config/usage.rst

 Extra parameters
 ++++++++++++++++

-Extra parameters to the argument parser can be added with the class method :meth:`.ApplicationBase.add_extra_parameters`.
+Extra parameters to the argument parser can be added with the class method :meth:`.Application.add_extra_parameters`.
 This will add traits to a section named "extra", created if needed.
 This is useful when needing parameters for a single script for instance.
 If in our script we write::